TUDelft-CS4110/2016-0x90/summaries/Evolutionary-testing-of-classes-summary.md

 ### Input generators
 Input generators are defined in the declaration of method signatures.
-Default input generator are use if only type names are declared.
+Default input generator are used if only type names are declared.
 The following types for generated rules are applied:
 - Integer and real numbers (only in the interval from 0 to 100)
 - Booleans (50% probability for true, and 50% for false)